narayand4/nodejs/README.md

 $ node server.js<br>

-then now open two other terminals so now there are theree terminals one is server and other two terminals are two clients.
+then now open two other terminals so now there are theree terminals one is server and other two terminals are clients.
 Please type this command in both client terminals.<br>

 $ nc localhost 4002<br>

-Now type anything in client 1 terminal and the result will be show in second client 2 terminal.
-Type anything in second client terminal and result will be show in first client terminal. please view this image https://github.com/narayand4/nodejs/blob/master/tcp_server/chat_app/Screenshot%20from%202014-07-29%2015:55:30.png<br>
+Now type anything in first client terminal and the result will be show in second client terminal.
+Type anything in second client terminal and result will be show in first client terminal. please view this image<br> https://github.com/narayand4/nodejs/blob/master/tcp_server/chat_app/Screenshot%20from%202014-07-29%2015:55:30.png<br>